A Pseudo-likelihood Approach to Under-5 Mortality Estimation: Methods

-To obtain survey-weighted estimates, we obtain pseudo-MLEs \citep{binder1983variances} of the distribution-specific parameters by maximizing the sum of log likelihood contributions for each individual observation multiplied by their survey weights.
-To obtain finite population variance estimates, we use a trick where we treat our estimator as a weighted total, and use \texttt{R}'s \texttt{survey} package.
-The details of this calculation are given in Appendix \ref{appendix:infl_funcs}.
+To obtain survey-weighted estimates, we obtain pseudo-MLEs \citep{binder1983variances} of the distribution-specific parameters by maximizing the sum of log likelihood contributions for each individual observation multiplied by the survey weights.
+To obtain finite population variance estimates, we use a trick in which we treat our estimator as a weighted total, and use \texttt{R}'s \texttt{survey} package.
+The details of this calculation are given in Section C.2 of the supplementary material.

-Many common parametric distributions used in survival analysis are currently implemented in the \texttt{R} package \texttt{pssst}, including: exponential, Weibull, piecewise exponential with arbitrary cutpoints, generalized Gamma, lognormal, Gompertz, and the distribution characterized by the exponentially-truncated power shifted family of hazards defined in \cite{scholey2019age}.
-The proposed parametric method may be used with any parametric form of period-specific hazard, and so can be readily extended.

-As our proposed methodology focuses on providing a continuous, age-specific mortality curve for children under the age of 5, we focus on three existing methods that can provide this, modulo a few assumptions: the log-quad model \citep{guillot2022modeling}, the discrete hazards model \citep{li2019changes, wu2021}, and the SVD model \citep{clark2019general}.
-The latter two require the assumption that the discrete hazards ${}_nq_x$ estimated for each $x$ are constant within the interval $[x, x+ n)$ in order to obtain a full survival curve.
+As our proposed methodology focuses on providing a continuous, age-specific mortality curve for children under the age of 5, we focus on two existing methods that can provide this, modulo a few assumptions: the log-quad model \citep{guillot2022modeling}, and the discrete hazards model \citep{li2019changes, wu2021}.
+The latter requires the assumption that the discrete hazards ${}_nq_x$ estimated for each $x$ are constant within the interval $[x, x+ n)$ in order to obtain a full survival curve.

-Of note, \cite{scholey2019age} recently proposed a continuous, parametric approach model for infant mortality.
+Of note, \cite{scholey2019age} proposed a continuous, parametric approach model for infant mortality.
 There are similarities between it and our proposed approach, notably the use of a continuous hazard to assist in defining a survival curve for children.
 The method differs in its focus on the pattern of infant mortality as opposed to U5MR, the use of daily observed deaths from a high-income country which removes the need to account for interval-censored observations, and the use of data that does not come from a survey and therefore does not need to account for the survey design.
-The methods described in \cite{scholey2019age} serve as high income country analogues to our proposed methods, and we consider one family of hazards they deem best-fitting to U.S. data in our proposed methodology.
+The methods described in \cite{scholey2019age} serve as high income country analogues to our proposed methods, and we consider one family of hazards that produces the best fitting survival curve for U.S. data in our proposed methodology.